Predictive stability filters for nonlinear dynamical systems affected by disturbances: Main theoretical result

 for all $(x,\mathbf{u}) \in \bar{\mathcal{F}}_\rho$. \item (Recursive feasibility of the second candidate generating function).
 There exists a set $\bar{\mathcal{F}}\subseteq\bar{\mathcal{F}}_\rho$ for all $\rho\in[0,1)$ such that $\bar{\mathcal{F}}$ is robustly positively invariant for the dynamical system

 for any $w\in\mathcal{W}$ and any $x\in\mathcal{Z}_f$. \item (Terminal cost) The candidate generating function $\xi_f$ and terminal cost $m$ fulfill

 \end{enumerate} \end{assum} We note that the design requirements in Assumption~\ref{assum:improved_candidate} are standard in many robust MPC methods.
-Recursive feasibility for a given disturbance set is typically satisfied by considering the error propagation with respect to a nominal trajectory.
+Recursive feasibility with respect to a given disturbance set is typically satisfied by considering the error propagation with respect to a nominal trajectory.
 A suitable candidate sequence is then achieved by shifting the previous feasible solution while additionally accounting for the encountered disturbance using a feedback control law.
 Such methods are available in, e.g., \cite{Chisci2001}, for linear systems and in \citet{Koehler2018,Koehler2020} for nonlinear systems.
-Similarly to the candidate generating function $\xi_c$, a control law is typically available, which guarantees robust positive invariance of a set $\mathcal{X}_f\supseteq\mathcal{Z}_f$ and induces a local Lyapunov function $m(x)$.
+The set $\bar{\mathcal{F}}_\rho$ can therefore be seen as a lifting of the set of the admissible states, which is implicitly defined through the MPC problem, into the space of admissible states and warmstart input sequences.
+For any state which is admissible for the MPC problem there exists at least one corresponding feasible input trajectory, forming an element in the set $\bar{\mathcal{F}}_\rho$.
+From the MPC design, a control law is typically available, which guarantees robust positive invariance of a set $\mathcal{X}_f\supseteq\mathcal{Z}_f$ and induces a local Lyapunov function $m(x)$.
 Such a control law can then, e.g., be applied $N$ times to obtain $\xi_f$.
-A more detailed discussion on a design method is provided in Section~\ref{sec:methods}.
+The set $\bar{\mathcal{F}}$ is then again given by a lifting of $\mathcal{X}_f$ into the space of states and warmstart input sequences.
+A suitable linear design method is discussed in Section~\ref{sec:methods}.

 The following two propositions are shown in a similar form in \cite{Allan2017} and are provided for the sake of completeness.
 First, we show that $V$ can be lower- and upper-bounded according to Definition \ref{defn:lyapunov}. \begin{prop} Let Assumptions~\ref{assum:cont},~\ref{assum:lower_bound}~and~\ref{assum:improved_candidate} hold.
-Then there exist functions $\alpha_1, \alpha_2 \in \mathcal{K}_{\infty}$ such that for any $z \in \bar{\mathcal{F}}_\rho$
+Then there exist functions $\alpha_1, \alpha_2 \in \mathcal{K}_{\infty}$ such that for any $s \in \bar{\mathcal{F}}_\rho$